Since it was first announced in June 2012, Ealing Council has opposed the NHS hospital reconfiguration programme

 - More than 500 hospital beds will be lost.

 - Maternity and paediatric wards have closed at Ealing Hospital

 - A&Es have closed at Central Middlesex and Hammersmith hospitals, with A&Es at Ealing and Charring Cross hospitals to follow.

 - Potentially remove all surgery

-The council believes that improved out-of-hospital and preventative care is essential for our residents and supports the plans to improve care in the community.
+The council believes that improved out-of-hospital and preventative care is essential for its residents and supports the plans to improve care in the community.
 However, it is opposed to the loss of a further 500 acute beds.
 Current A&E services are already overburdened and the council believes that moving A&Es and life-saving treatments further away from our residents puts the most critical cases at risk.

 Challenging the plans

 The council in partnership with Hammersmith and Fulham Council commissioned an independent review led by Michael Mansfield QC that has provided a strong evidence base for why the proposals are wrong.

 The plans have been incorporated into the ‘North West London STP’ which continues to proposes to downgrade Ealing and Charing Cross hospitals to ‘local’ hospital status.

 A further review of the Shaping a Healthier Future proposals and the STP was commissioned by Ealing and Hammersmith and Fulham councils, which outlined the concerns.